-The District's total OPEB liability of \$2,801,199 was measured as of July 1, 2016 and was rolled forward using actuarial assumptions to the valuation date of July 1, 2017.
+The District's total OPEB liability of \$2,749,340 was measured as of July 1, 2018 using actuarial assumptions to the valuation date of July 1, 2018.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: